 IF ALL NEW STUDENT ORGANIZATION REGISTRATION REQUIREMENTS HAVE BEEN MET: The Student Organizations Commission will make a recommendation to the Activities, Involvement, and Leadership office who will then make the final recognition determination.
 Upon approval by the Activities, Involvement, and Leadership office, the group shall be registered as an officially "recognized student organization" (RSO.)

-In compliance with University regulations regarding student organizations the following FOUR ANNUAL RENEWAL REQUIREMENT STEPS must be completed no later than October 15th (by 11:59pm) each fall semester to remain in good standing:
+In compliance with University regulations regarding student organizations the following THREE ANNUAL RENEWAL REQUIREMENT STEPS must be completed no later than October 15th (by 11:59pm) each fall semester to remain in good standing:

-- All student organization Presidents must complete a mandatory leaders online training (Kaleidoscope - available via their Canvas account) (Additional e-board members are encouraged to complete this training as well - contact the Activities, Involvement, & Leadership office should you wish to have additional members complete the training)
+- All student organization Presidents must complete the mandatory org leaders online training (Kaleidoscope - available via their Canvas account) (Additional e-board members are encouraged to complete this training as well - contact the Activities, Involvement, & Leadership office should you wish to have additional members complete the training OR if you do not see the training module within your Canvas account)

-- Renew/update their organizations' Blugold Connect portal information
+- Renew/update their organizations' Blugold Connect+ profile/hub information.

-Student organizations must also update their organizations' Blugold Connect profile information any time there is a change of officers or advisors.
+Student organizations must also update their organizations' Blugold Connect+ profile/hub information any time there is a change of officers or advisors.

 Organizations that fail to renew their organization registration by the October 15th deadline will automatically be deactivated.